 Online Tutoring Jobs Requiring a Degree

 Employs tutors as independent contractors.
-When you apply to become a tutor you need to provide two forms of school verification, you could submit a diploma or student identification card.
+When you apply to become a tutor, you need to provide two forms of school verification; you could submit a diploma or student identification card.
 This is to verify that you are presently enrolled or have been enrolled in a university.
-You may also be asked to complete some tests in the subject you intend tutoring.
+You may also be asked to complete some tests in the subject you intend to tutor.
 The pay is $20 per hour and is applied to the exact number of minutes in a given week with a minimum lesson time of 5 minutes.

 An ESL (English as a second language) platform for teaching Chinese children.
-You need at least a bachelors degree and will have to take an interview and teach a demo lesson before you are accepted as a tutor.
-Your qualifications and the result of your interview/demo will determine your pay, which is $14 -$25 per hour.
+You need at least a bachelor’s degree and will have to take an interview and teach a demo lesson before you are accepted as a tutor.
+Your qualifications and your interview/demo result will determine your pay, which is $14 -$25 per hour.
 Each class lasts 25 minutes.
 As you will be tutoring children in China, the time difference might be a problem depending on where you are in the world.

-This platform requires you to have previous tutoring or teaching experience and to either be enrolled in or have graduated from an accredited university.
-You are paid $18 per hour, for the exact number of minutes you have worked in any given week.
+This platform requires you to have previous tutoring or teaching experience and either be enrolled in or graduated from an accredited university.
+You are paid $18 per hour for the exact number of minutes you have worked in any given week.
 You have to connect with a student for a minimum of 5 minutes to be paid.
 Tutors are paid weekly via PayPal.

 Online Tutoring Jobs No Degree